Annual Reporting Measures for CAEP Standards

 Stakeholder Involvement

 Our Teacher Education Advisory Council (TEAC) is comprised of members representing the local school districts in Maryland, District of Columbia, and Virginia.
 Collaboration through the TEAC has led to joint professional development and other learning opportunities for HUSOE teacher candidates, as well as educators within these districts.
 HUSOE and TEAC partners continue to learn from each other as they work to address issues impacting teaching and learning in all districts.
+We began work with TEAC in fall 2024 to co-construct a more robust component in the clinical experience that will strengthen candidates’ proficiency with technology used in the classroom.

 View Measure 2 charts and tables